 Soda blasting — vs. sandblasting or “media blasting” — uses sodium bicarbonate (i.e. baking soda) as a blast media either combined with water or dry.

 Although soda is perceived to be an environmentally-friendly product and gentle to use, it has issues in blasting that make it almost never a good idea to use.

 Soda is a mild base solution, but it is caustic nevertheless.

 In addition, soda, water and automotive electric wiring harnesses do not mix.

-Do we do soda blasting on at American Dry Stripping?
-No.
+Do we offer soda blasting on cars on at American Dry Stripping?

 To this day we still do get calls asking about soda blasting and if we ever use the process on cars.
 As with any newly introduced concept the “first mover” crowd is quick to try out a new process.

 With enough collected data however there is a point in time when we understand the optimal applications for any given process.